rkalis/truffle-plugin-verify/README.md

 ```

 ## Usage
+Before running verification, make sure that you have actually deployed a contract to a public network with Truffle.
+After deployment, run the following command for every contract you wish to verify.

 ```
 truffle run verify SmartContractName [--network networkName]
 ```

 The network parameter should correspond to a network defined in the Truffle config file, with the correct network id set.
-The Ethereum main net and all public testnets are supported.
+The Ethereum mainnet and all public testnets are supported.

 For example, if we defined `rinkeby` as network in Truffle, and we wish to verify the `SimpleStorage` contract: